Metronidazole Gel for Rosacea UK: How It Works, Rozex, Triggers & Results

 The Demodex Mite Mechanism

-A key differentiating mechanism in rosacea — and one frequently cited in BAD and British Association of Dermatologists evidence — is the role of Demodex folliculorum, a microscopic mite that lives in the pilosebaceous units of all human faces.
+A key differentiating mechanism in rosacea — cited in British Association of Dermatologists (BAD) evidence — is the role of Demodex folliculorum, a microscopic mite that lives in the pilosebaceous units of all human faces.
 In people with rosacea, Demodex density is significantly higher than in unaffected skin, and the mites carry bacteria (Bacillus oleronius) that trigger an exaggerated immune response in rosacea-prone individuals.

-Metronidazole also reduces Demodex mite density, reducing mite density alongside its anti-inflammatory effects.
-This is believed to be a significant contributor to its clinical efficacy in papulopustular rosacea beyond its anti-inflammatory properties alone.
-Ivermectin cream (Soolantra 1%) has greater anti-Demodex activity and is an alternative option for patients who do not respond adequately to metronidazole.
+Metronidazole also reduces Demodex mite density, contributing to its clinical efficacy beyond its anti-inflammatory properties alone.
+Ivermectin cream (Soolantra 1%) has greater anti-Demodex activity and is an alternative for patients who do not respond adequately to metronidazole.

 Metronidazole Formulations for Rosacea: Gel vs Cream vs Oral